How thoroughly should you think about your domain name? Is it really that important?

 Before you move forward with a specific domain name, check to see if the name is available on social media sites, as well as if there are any trademarks already registered to the name.

 To build your brand, it’s ideal to have the same name across your domain and social networks.
 This builds familiarity and makes it easy for your visitors, fans, and customers to find you around the web.
+Interesting findings from AtomRadar reveal that 37% of respondents aged 18–34 consider it important for a brand’s domain name to match its social media handles, compared to just 12% in older age groups.

 Avoid legal issues; you should stay away from names that already have trademarks.